DataDog/documentation/content/en/security/application_security/threats/protection.md

 View blocked suspicious requests in the [Trace Explorer][11] by filtering on the facet `Blocked:true`.

-{{< img src="security/application_security/blocked-true.png" alt="ASM Trace Exporer filtered using facet Blocked set to true." style="width:100%;" >}}
+{{< img src="security/application_security/blocked-true.png" alt="ASM Trace Explorer filtered using facet Blocked set to true." style="width:100%;" >}}

 ### Configure In-App WAF

-1. [**Enable Remote Configuration**](https://docs.datadoghq.com/agent/guide/how_remote_config_works/#enabling-remote-configuration)(prerequisite) - so that your ASM-enabled services start showing up under In-App WAF.
-This is required for Datadog to securely push In-App WAF configuration from Datadog backend to the Tracer library in your infrastructure.
+1. [**Enable Remote Configuration**][2] so that your ASM-enabled services show up under In-App WAF.
+This is required to securely push In-App WAF configuration from your Datadog backend to the tracing library in your infrastructure.

-2. **Associate your ASM/RC-enabled services with a policy**
-- Once Remote Configuration (RC) is enabled on a service, it would show up under “Datadog Recommended” policy by default.
-Datadog Recommended is a managed policy and read-only, i.e. you cannot modify the status (monitoring, blocking or disabled) for individual rules.
+2. **Associate your ASM/Remote Configuration-enabled services with a policy**.
+After Remote Configuration is enabled on a service, it appears under the _Datadog Recommended_ policy by default.
+Datadog Recommended is a managed policy and is read-only, meaning you cannot modify the status (monitoring, blocking, or disabled) for individual rules.

-- If you need granular control, clone the Datadog Recommended policy to create your own custom policy where rule statuses can be modified.
-Proceed to associate one or more of your services with this custom policy.
+   If you need granular control, clone the _Datadog Recommended_ policy to create a custom policy where rule statuses can be modified.
+Associate one or more of your services with this custom policy.

-3. **Configure blocking per service** - By default, no requests are blocked even if certain In-App WAF rule statuses are in “blocking”.
-Navigate [here](https://app.datadoghq.com/security/configuration/asm/in-app-waf?config_by=services) to turn on “blocking” mode per service.
+3. **Configure blocking for each service**.
+By default, no requests are blocked even if certain In-App WAF rule statuses are blocking.
+Navigate to **Security > Configuration > Application > [In-App WAF][13]** to turn on blocking mode for a service.

-## Customize Protection behavior
+## Customize protection behavior

 ### Customize response to blocked requests